dotnet/docs-maui/docs/user-interface/controls/listview.md

 </ListView>
 ```

-The `MenuItem` objects are revealed when an item in the <xref:Microsoft.Maui.Controls.ListView> is right-clicked:
+The  <xref:Microsoft.Maui.Controls.MenuItem> objects are revealed when an item in the <xref:Microsoft.Maui.Controls.ListView> is right-clicked:

 :::image type="content" source="media/listview/contextmenuitems.png" alt-text="Screenshot of CollectionView context menu items.":::